theREALdebater/eclat/doc/pxcr/booting.md

 -----------------------------------------------------------------------------------------------
 ## Boot Images {#img}

-For the AdaOS Native platform, an executable image is either a _boot image_ or a set of _segment images_.
+For the AdaOS Native platform, an executable image is either a _boot image_ or any one of a set of _segment images_.

-Each segment image file is stored in a separate file, .....
+A boot image or a segment image is stored in a separate file, called either a _boot image file_ or a _segment image file_, .....